-Care Association is expected.
+Care association is expected.
 Active professional involvement and scholarly activity in Child and Youth Care is expected.

 Doctorate Degree Programs: The minimum academic qualification for faculty is a PhD or EdD in a discipline closely related to the faculty member's instructional assignment, and an active research program contributing to the knowledge base in Child and Youth Care is required.
-Membership and participation in the provincial/national Child and Youth Care Association is expected.
+Membership and participation in the provincial/national Child and Youth Care association is expected.
 Active professional involvement and scholarly activity in Child and Youth Care is expected.

-- 1. Curricula vitae or resumes for all those who have teaching assignments. - A chart that identifies all those who have teaching assignments, their academic credentials, and their teaching assignments for the current academic year.
+- Curricula vitae or resumes for all those who have teaching assignments during the period the program is engaged in the accreditation process.
+This includes full-time, part-time/casual/interim (or the term used in your institution for the nonpermanent and/or non-full-time faculty), practicum supervisors, etc. - A chart that identifies all those who have teaching assignments, their academic credentials, and their teaching assignments for the current academic year.
 Note unique teaching assignments in addition to the typical yearly assignments.
 A Faculty Workload Template can be found in Appendix B. - 3.
 Narratives describing community practice activities and CYC professional association activities of individual faculty over the past three years.
-These may be included in the faculty curriculum vitae or resume. - 4.
+Include how each faculty member is contributing to the development of the CYC profession (locally, provincially, nationally) and CYC post-secondary education?
+These details may be included in the faculty curriculum vitae or resume. - 4.
 A written statement from each person holding a teaching or practicum assignment that answers the question, Identify your alignment with the foundations of CYC professional practice. - 5.
 A copy of the last job posting if hiring has taken place in the past five years. - 6.
 Institutional/program statement(s) for diversity in hiring practices. - 7.
-Relevant data and information from CYCEAB surveys/feedback methods and additional institutional data that is appropriate for this section.
+Relevant data and information from CYCEAB surveys or other feedback methods and additional institutional data that is appropriate for this section.

-- Describe the fit between the instructional complement's professional profile and the suggested professional alignment outlined in the Overview above.
-Provide evidence of how the program teaching positions reflect the professional practice context of the community. - 2.
-Describe the pedagogical practices central to the program and describe how they are taught and shared among faculty. - 3.
-How are faculty teaching assignments matched to courses, individually and as a group?
+- 50. Describe the fit between the instructional complement's professional profile and the suggested professional alignment outlined in the Overview above.
+Provide evidence of how the program teaching positions reflect the professional practice context of the community. - 51.
+Describe the pedagogical practices central to the program and describe how they are taught and shared among faculty.

+- 52. How are faculty teaching assignments matched to courses, individually and as a group?
 What are the strengths?
 What are the challenges?
-What are the areas for continued development to align with CYC professional practice expectations?

-- 4. What strategic plans are in place to ensure sustainability and ongoing development of faculty expertise? - 5.
-In what ways do institutional policies and plans support or interfere with program needs for expertise? - 6.
+What are the areas for continued development to align with CYC professional practice expectations? - 53.
+What strategic plans are in place to ensure sustainability and ongoing development of faculty expertise?
+What is in place for faculty, formally and informally, to engage in ongoing professional development, education, or training?
+What additional work are faculty expected to engage in to enhance their teaching? - 54.
+In what ways do institutional policies and plans support or interfere with program needs for expertise? - 55.
 Provide details of the institution's formative and summative evaluation of faculty and instruction.
-Provide summary data as available. - 7.
-What is in place for faculty, formally and informally, to engage in ongoing professional development, education, or training? - 8.
-How are faculty contributing to the development of the CYC profession (locally, provincially, nationally) and CYC post-secondary education?
-Be specific. - 9.
-Describe the CYC program's specific engagement with the institution's hiring strategies when hiring for all CYC teaching positions. - 10.
+Provide summary data as available. - 56.
+Describe the CYC program's specific engagement with the institution's hiring strategies when hiring for all CYC teaching positions. - 57.
 How has the institution/program's statement(s) for hiring a diverse faculty complement been demonstrated in recent hiring practices within the CYC program?
 What have been the strengths of this practice?
-Challenges or barriers? - 11.
+Challenges or barriers? - 58.
 Reflect on relevant data and information from CYCEAB surveys/feedback methods and any additional institutional data that is appropriate in this section.